Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Community development block grants

-What oversight mechanisms exist when organizations processing these substantial federal expenditures simultaneously maintain the control deficiencies identified by professional auditors?
+This raises questions about oversight mechanisms when organizations processing these substantial federal expenditures simultaneously maintain the control deficiencies identified by professional auditors.

 Part VII: Personnel Overlap and Dual Compensation